simplify9/CqApi/README.md

 _CqApi_ is a library written with the goal of reducing boilerplate code in mind, making building APIs and endpoints a quicker, more efficient process.

 _CqApi_ takes handlers charged with performing specific tasks, attached to a certain interface, and it automatically uses the namespace to determine the route so with this, you longer have to build controllers.
-All that's left for the user to do is to have the right namespace for the handler, and this is often handled through the IDE and the folder structure of the files.
+All that's left for the developer to do is to have the right namespace for the handler, and this is often handled through the IDE and the folder structure of the files.

 ### _CqApi_'s folder structure
 _CqApi_ is built in such a way that it allows for users to declare routes through an intuitive design: